Kylle-Cabasal/MyPortfolio/README.md

 Portfolio Contents:
 - Story → My personal growth journey (from shy student to Top 3 achiever, proving resilience and adaptability).
 - Leadership → Capstone project experience as assistant leader, where I managed the initial product and all tech responsibilities alone.
-- Proof → Photos and evidence from my capstone project, showing the actual work I contributed.
+- Experience → LV Science Club involvement, showing organizational participation and communication skills.
 - Vision → Statement about how I’ll use CPI to build connections, strengthen communication, and represent the org.

 ---